 To help employees navigate the new environment, consider a solution that also integrates with wayfinding signage.
 That way, employees can easily see where each room is located, even if the names have changed or they're new to the office.
 You can also use your digital signage to share important announcements and reminders that keep employees safe (like reminding them to sanitize workspaces after each use.)

-As an added bonus, some scheduling software can help manage other areas of your facility, including your reception area.
+As an added bonus, some meeting room scheduling software can help manage other areas of your facility, including your reception area.
 Depending on the size of your company and the frequency of visitors, intercepting vendors and guests can be time consuming for one person to try and handle alone.

 A visitor management system can help smooth the transition for visitors from the front of the office to their designated meeting areas.
 When properly in place and integrated with your conference room scheduling software, these systems also promote workplace safety and security protocols while seamlessly connecting your employees to visitors.

-While meeting face-to-face meetings are one the most effective ways to collaborate, it’s not always easy to achieve when you’re juggling multiple schedules, conference rooms, and tech resources.
+While face-to-face meetings are one the most effective ways to collaborate, it’s not always easy to achieve when you’re juggling multiple schedules, conference rooms, and tech resources.
 Simplify your company's resource management by selecting a conference room scheduling software solution that streamlines productivity, reduces scheduling conflicts, and provides valuable insight for the future of your organization.